 - These cookies are designed to be thick and chewy without any chilling, but if you want them even thicker, chill the dough for 30 minutes before baking.

-- A large cookie scoop (about ¼ cup) gives you those bakery-style cookies with crisp edges and soft centers.
+- A large cookie scoop (about ¼ cup) gives you those bakery-style cookies with crisp edges and soft, chewy centers.

-- For a softer, more tender cookie, you can add a teaspoon of cornstarch to the dry ingredients.
-It’s optional, but some bakers like the way it creates a more delicate texture.
+- For a more tender cookie, you can add a teaspoon of cornstarch to the dry ingredients.
+It’s optional, but some love the way it creates a more delicate texture.

 - Pull the cookies from the oven when the centers still look slightly underbaked.
 They’ll finish setting up on the pan as they cool.